Travis King crossing puts North Korea border tours under scrutiny

 "Banning access would only result in people losing sight of this grave reality that the Korean peninsula is facing," Lim said.

-Despite its name, the DMZ, established after the 1950-53 war, is highly fortified with razor wire and minefields on either side of a 4-kilometre (2.5 miles) wide buffer.
+Despite its name, the DMZ, established after the 1950-53 war, is highly fortified with razor wire and minefields on either side of a 4-km (2.5-mile) wide buffer.

 "It can never simply be a tourist destination, primarily because of the huge amounts of ordnance that still exist across the demilitarized zone since the end of the war," Harrison said.